 If you have questions or do not have a dental care provider for your child, please contact the school nurse for assistance.

-Vision screening is provided for new entrants and students in grades K-3, 5, 7 and 10.
+Vision screening is provided for new entrants (pre-K or kindergarten) and in students in grades 1, 3, 5, 7 and 11.

-A hearing screening is provided for new entrants and students in grades K, 1, 3, 5, 7 and 10.
+A hearing screening is provided for new entrants (pre-K or kindergarten) and in students in grades 1, 3, 5, 7 and 11.

 Parents and guardians will be notified only if a problem is identified.

 Height, weight and body mass index screening.
-New York state law requires school districts to measure the height, weight, body mass index (BMI), and determine weight status categories for students when they enter school and in grades K, 2, 4, 7 and 10.
+New York state law requires school districts to measure the height, weight, body mass index (BMI), and determine weight status categories for students when they provided for new entrants (pre-K or kindergarten) and in students in grades 1, 3, 5, 7 and 11.

 The purpose of this screening is to detect previously undiagnosed health problems related to growth and development that may, by early intervention, be more readily corrected.
 School districts also are required to take part in a survey by the New York State Department of Health.
 Districts will report information about weight status categories gathered from private physicals or school screenings.